What Is Training Preferences?

 How do these changes affect the estimated race times at the end of my plan?

-However, the effect can also vary depending on your running experience.
+Moreover, the effect can also vary depending on your running experience.
 Newer runners often see bigger improvements from any structured training, but more experienced runners may benefit from slightly more demanding settings to see the same level of progress.

 No, you will have to adjust your Training Preferences on a plan-by-plan basis.
+You’ll need to customise them each time.

 Do Training Preferences affect my Runna Strength or Yoga / Pilates / Stretch sessions?